 – Marlene Paglia, ESL Teacher and Author of The Big Book of Grammar Articles

-This is an engaging collection of easy to use team activities which train the real employability skills of the future.
-Both pre-experience and experienced learners will be able to engage with the clearly set tasks and then navigate their own approach to them.
+This is an engaging collection of easy to use team activities which train the real employability skills of the future. ..
 The tasks themselves hone essential interpersonal and communicative skills, such as reaching consensus while working to deadlines, assigning responsibilities, and evaluating both individual skills and team performance.

 – Helen Waldron, English Language Coach and Author, What’s Your Teaching Identity